edthorman/mirantis/docs/getting-started.md

 #### Using DNS

 Launchpad can deploy certificate bundles obtained from a certificate provider to authenticate your cluster.
-These can be used in combination with DNS to let you reach your cluster securely on a fully-qualified domain name (FQDN).
+These certificates can be used in combination with DNS to let you reach your cluster securely on a fully-qualified domain name (FQDN).
 See DOCUMENTATION LINK for more information.

 ## Set up Mirantis Launchpad CLI tool